ruaaabdu/readme/README-Template.md

 C:\Program Files\Java\jdk1.8.0_131\bin\javac.exe
 ```
 ####Installation
-1. Go to the [Oracle website|https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html] and install the latest version of JDK for your OS.
+1. Go to the [Oracle website] (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and install the latest version of JDK for your OS.
 2. Once you finished installing the JDK, open up the installation folder and go into the bin folder and copy the filepath.
 It should resemble the filepath below.
 ```
 C:\Program Files\Java\jre1.8.0_221\bin
 ```
-3. Open up the system properties by searching for ìEdit The System Environment Variablesî in the search bar or pasting the following line of code into your cmd termial.
+3. Open up the system properties by searching for ‚ÄúEdit The System Environment Variables‚Äù in the search bar or pasting the following line of code into your cmd termial.
 ```
 SystemPropertiesAdvanced
 ```
 4. Click Environment Variables.
 Create a new User Variable.
-For Name, enter ìPATHî and for Value, enter the bin filepath you previously copied.
+For Name, enter ‚ÄúPATH‚Äù and for Value, enter the bin filepath you previously copied.
 If there is already a variable with the name PATH, click Edit and add the bin filepath to the PATH variable.
 5. Ensure that the JDK is installed, explained above.
 ### Eclipse
 Eclipse is a common IDE.
 It can be used to launch DashBoard